ibexa/documentation-developer/docs/guide/sending_notifications.md

 Dispatch the event with `document.body.dispatchEvent(eventInfo);`.

-## Create custom notifications using the Flex Workflow mechanism
+## Create custom notifications

-You can send your own custom notifications to the user with the same mechanism that is used to send notification from Flex Workflow.
+You can send your own custom notifications to the user which will be displayed in the user menu.

 To create a new notification you must use the `createNotification(eZ\Publish\API\Repository\Values\Notification\CreateStruct $createStruct)` method from `\eZ\Publish\API\Repository\NotificationService`.